Paste a url where

 History and Background

 The launch of the Columbia on STS-1 in April 1981 began the lengthy and second-most expensive space program in history which lasted until the final mission of Space Shuttle Atlantis in July 2011.
 There were 135 space shuttle missions over a 30-year career with two tragic failures which saw the loss of the Challenger on January 28th, 1986 and the loss of Columbia on January 16th, 2003.
-Both tragedies saw the loss of the entire crews, a total of 14 astronauts.
-The first couple of missions with Columbia had only two crew with the external fuel tank painted white instead of the orange that became one of its designating features.
+This also led to the Space Shuttle unfortunately also leading the record of being the most deadly spacecraft to date.
+Both tragedies saw the loss of their entire crews, a total of 14 astronauts between the two disasters.

-The 1XL variant specifically replaces the Solid Rocket Boosters (SRBs) with Liquid Rocket Boosters (LRBs) from Cormorant Aernology’s Stage II add-on.
-This is somewhat grounded in real-life LRB proposals from the late 1980s/early 1990s and once again in the late 1990s.
-There were several advantages to the LRBs in real life such as increasing crew safety, as LRBs could be shut down at a moment’s notice allowing for safer modes, and greater fuel efficiency in some cases.
-The LRBs with the 1XL allow for a simpler and more adjustable ascent process as well as, in some cases, a greater payload capacity.
+The STS-1XL variant specifically replaces the Solid Rocket Boosters (SRBs) with Liquid Rocket Boosters (LRBS) from Cormorant Aeronology’s Stage II expansion of its Shuttle Lifting Body add-on.
+This is somewhat grounded in real-life proposals made in the late 1980s and early 1990s for creating LRBs for the Space Shuttle.
+There were a couple of advantages to using LRBs for the Space Shuttle including improving crew safety (a big consideration after the Challenger disaster) and greater fuel efficiency in certain cases.
+The LRBs for this shuttle allow for a simpler and more adjustable ascent process and, in certain cases, an increased payload capacity.

 Launch, Ascent, and Orbital Procedures

-The first step, much like in real life, is to fire the SSMEs for just a brief moment while the craft stabilizes on the pad.
+The first step, much like in real life, is to fire the SSMEs for just a moment until the craft stabilizes.
 This is also the chance to initialize the first abort mode, Redundant Set Launch Sequencer (RSLS), which allows you to abort the mission simply by shutting down the SSMEs.

 Additional Description and Details